omnia-network/ic-websocket-gateway/README.md

     ```

 3. The Gateway will print its principal in the container logs, just as explained in the [Standalone](#standalone) section.
-4. If you want to verify that everything started correctly, the bash script [run_test_canister.sh](./scripts/run_test_canister.sh) is provided.
-This script assumes that the gateway is already running and reachable locally.
-You can execute it with the command:
-    ```
-     ./scripts/run_test_canister.sh
-    ```
+4. You can verify that things are working properly by running the tests, see [Testing](#Testing)

 ### Production